uncognic/DuckOS/README.md

 ### Notes & Disclaimers
 ⚠️ ***This ISO IS STILL IN DEVELOPEMENT / ALPHA!
 Meaning bugs will occur, but duckOS is stable enough!***
-📝 This ISO is a highly modified fork of [Atlas-OS](https://atlasos.net)!
+📝 This ISO is a highly modified fork of a different custom OS!
 Be aware of this and don't say the ISO is stolen!

 ### **What do we offer?**